fiinix/fiinix.github.io/_posts/2009/august/2009-08-26-part-iii-and-iv-into-the-night-and-made-of-glass.md

 layout: post
 title:  "Part III & IV, “Into The Night” And “Made of Glass”"
 date: 2009-08-26T17:18:00+01:00
-tags : [Video, Song Writing, Original Song, Konstens Natt, Taiteiden Yö, Night of Arts]
+tags : [Night of Arts, Song writing, Music, Song covers]
-category: personal
+category: Creative
 excerpt: The third and final part of four of the entire recording of my performance at Night of Arts.
 ---
 Finally!